 Born in Santiago, Chile.
-He obtained the B.S. degree and Electrical Engineer degree in 2010 both from the Faculty of Physical and Mathematical Sciences of University of Chile.
-In 2020 he obtained the Ph.D. degree in Electrical Engineering at the same university thanks to the Conicyt Scholarship.
+He obtained the B.S. degree and Electrical Engineer degree in 2010, both from the Faculty of Physical and Mathematical Sciences of University of Chile.
+In 2020 he obtained the Ph.D. degree in Electrical Engineering at the same university thanks to a CONICYT Scholarship.
 The main topics of his PhD thesis were detection of complex patterns using color and texture image features.
 In 2019 he obtained a diploma of Technology in Electrophysiology.
-He joined the SCIAN-Lab in September 2019, working with Dr. Victor Castañeda on his FONDECYT project.
+He joined SCIAN-Lab in September 2019, working with Dr. Victor Castañeda on his FONDECYT project.
 Currently he works as FONDEF postdoc in spectral analysis of EEG signals to determine postoperative diseases and audiological test detects early the presence of cognitive impairment in older adults (2019-2021).

 Born in Santiago, Chile.
 He obtained a B.S. degree on 2001 and Civil Engineer in Computer Science degree on 2006, both from the University of Santiago.
-In 2017 he obtained the MSc. degree on Medical Computer Science from the University of Chile.
+In 2017 he obtained the MSc. degree on Medical Informatics from the University of Chile.
 The subject of his thesis was Graduation of Partial Facial Paralysis using Optical Flow Methods.
 Between 2016 and 2019, he joined the Geroscience Center for Brain Health and Metabolism (GERO), Santiago, Chile, where he developed web applications for clinical studies and monitoring people with Alzheimer’s desease, applied DS for medical-scientific publications of exploratory and confirmatory analysis of peidemiological studides, and participated in the review of a multimodal corpus at the INRIA/Loria Laboratory, Nancy, France.

 Masters in Medical Biophysics, University of Chile, Santiago, Chile.
 I m currently working at the Centro de Espermiogramas Digitales Asistidos por Internet in the calibration of ED-AI service, most specifically in parameter standardization for image analysis.
 My interests are in biological/biomedical signal analysis, most of my previous work has been in biosignals (e.g. human electromyographic signals, neural events triggered by visual stimulation in pigeons, human posturographic signals) acquisition and processing, and in software implementations for Digital Signal Acquisition and Processing.